 Generally speaking chlorhexidine mouthwash is not known to affect other medicines but before to use it let your dentist or doctor know about all the products you are using (drugs, over the counter medicines, vitamins, herbal products and even dietary supplements).

-Chlorhexidine mouthwash is an effective remedy for gum disease and gingivitis because it improves symptoms such as swelling and redness of gums and the soft tissue bleeding.
+Chlorhexidine mouthwash is an effective treatment for gum disease and gingivitis because it improves symptoms such as swelling and redness of gums and the soft tissue bleeding.
 As all medication, you have to follow the doctor or dentist instruction in order to avoid or minimize chlorhexidine side effects and interaction with other medicine or supplement you are already taking.
 Remember to let the doctor know about you overall health conditions and potential allergy to therapeutic oral rinse containing chlorhexidine gluconate.

 In particular, tell your dentist if you are pregnant or if you think you are pregnant just to minimize potential risks.